I hope this thing doesn’t blow up!

 That Discovery mission was designed to be as benign as possible.
 Get up and back safely, proving that NASA was back in the spaceflight business.
 And so we did.

 Now, in the wake of the Columbia tragedy, we once again hear it debated: Is spaceflight worth the risk?
-I’ve been asked that several times since February 1, but I think the question needs to be more precise.
+I’ve been asked that several times since February 1 [2003, the day of the Columbia accident], but I think the question needs to be more precise.
 What risk are we talking about?
 As a taxpayer who shoulders part of the financial burden of this grand enterprise, you should certainly get a vote on how the money is spent.
 But are you questioning whether I should risk my own life?
 My family has a right to weigh in on that—after all, they have huge emotional, and even financial, stakes in my decision.
 But why should you get a vote?
 Please leave matters of risk up to the astronauts and their families.
 They’ve made their choice.

 The families of the Columbia crew said it eloquently in a joint statement written under the most difficult of circumstances, days after their tragic loss: